 Coconut Chicken Curry for Babies

-This is an exceptionally yummy meal babies and toddlers will both love!
+Taken from my Easy Indian Super Meals weaning and family cookbook, this is an exceptionally yummy meal both babies and toddlers will love!
 In fact this was my little ones favourite curry and she still requests it for dinner.
 So these days I cook this curry up as a family meal but simply increase the levels of spice and amount of chicken and veg to keep everyone happy.

 This meal is great for older babies - around 10 months of age and is perfectly nutritionally balanced.
 So not only is the taste fab, it's a mean curry with immune strengthening ingredients.
 Here's the breakdown: